arschles/go-in-5-minutes/README.md

 # Issues With Code, Documentation, etc...

 If you see any problems with code, documentation, or anything else in this repository, please [submit an issue](https://github.com/arschles/go-in-5-minutes/issues) with the `bug` label and I'll fix it as soon as I can.
 Pull requests are also welcome.

+# Build, Test and Run Instructions

+All the folders that start with `episode` (such as [`episode0`](https://github.com/arschles/go-in-5-minutes/tree/master/episode0)) contain the outline and code samples for that episode, and all code samples can be built and run.

+Unless otherwise specified in the `README.md` in the episode folder, the commands for building, testing and running simply use the `go` tool.
+All episodes are buildable and testable, but some don't have a `package main` because they're libraries, so they won't be runnable.

+- build: `go build`
+- test: `go test`
+- run: `go build -o example && ./example`